goclearsky/cakephp-name-gen/README.md

 more names than are reasonable to return by simply randomly picking a name and checking for uniqueness.
 Because of this, ```getNames()``` can actually return a result set smaller than the number requested.
 If this is important, either check the set size upon return, or reduce the requested size in relation to the pool size.
+As it is, 5000 names can be generated in less than 1 second on 2012 hardware.